Bloomingdale Cornet Band

-The Bloomingdale Cornet Band, from Bloomingdale, New Jersey, is one of the oldest continually active band in the Garden State.
+The Bloomingdale Cornet Band, from Bloomingdale, New Jersey, is one of the oldest continually active bands in the Garden State.
 It is categorized as a Community band.

 The band is composed of amateur and professional volunteer members and is fully active, marching in parades and performing in concerts primarily in the northern New Jersey area.
 The instrumentation consists of brass, woodwinds and percussion instruments.

 History

 On May 30, 1884, the band played its first parade on what is now known as Memorial Day.
 The band was organized some time before its first performance.
 However, the first documented records that are known to exist are news accounts of this first performance.
 A "cornet band" was a common designation for wind bands organized during the Gilded Age.
 No defined instrumental make up (i.e. only brass instruments) exists at its inception; however, twelve people were listed as the original founding members.
 The first director was Alfred Bedson.
 A series of directors followed until 1889, when Samuel R. Donald became director and served in that capacity until 1939.
 Other directors have followed and at the present time, the band is directed by Mike Kallimanis.